MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/commerce/subscriptions/back-up-data-before-switching-plans.md

 ## <a name="how-to-save-sharepoint-information"></a>Spara SharePoint-information

-Om en användare växlas från en prenumeration som har SharePoint Online till en som inte har den, visas inte **sharepoint-panelen** längre på Microsoft 365-menyn.
+Om en användare växlas från en prenumeration som har SharePoint Online till en som inte har den visas inte längre **SharePoint-panelen** på Microsoft 365-menyn.

-Så länge den nya prenumerationen är inom samma organisation som de har bytt från kan användaren fortfarande se SharePoint-gruppwebbplatsen.
-De kan visa och uppdatera anteckningsböcker, dokument, uppgifter och kalendrar med hjälp av direktlänkarna på gruppwebbplatsen.
+However, as long as the new subscription is within the same organization as the one they are switched from, users will still be able to access the SharePoint team site.
+They can view and update notebooks, documents, tasks, and calendars by using the direct URL to the team site.

 > [!TIP]
 > Vi rekommenderar att sådana användare går till gruppwebbplatsen innan prenumerationen byts ut och sparar webbadressen som en favorit eller ett bokmärke i webbläsaren.